VincentMomot/ReadMe-Generator/READMEexample.md

 ## Installation
 <a name="i"></a>
-Ensure that you have installed npm inquirer and that NodeJS has been downloaded
+Make sure you have nodeJS installed and the npm package 'inquirer' is installed

 <a name="u"></a>
 ## Usage